MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-to-azure.md

 - [Authenticating interactively using Cloud Shell (with Bash or PowerShell) and ](#authenticate-to-azure-interactively)
 - [Authenticating interactively using Windows (with Bash or PowerShell)](#authenticate-to-azure-interactively)
-- Authenticating from script with a service principal
+- Authenticating interactively or from a script with a service principal:
     1. If you don't have a service principal, [create a service principal](#create-a-service-principal).
     1. [Authenticate to Azure using a service principal](#authenticate-to-azure-using-a-service-principal)